algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 # 9. Conclusion

 Overall, the goal of the project is to create a system that can produce high-quality blended wines with a consistent flavor profile, while also allowing for customization and flexibility based on user input.

+# Reference

+Krug Champagne: <a href="https://www.krug.com">Krug Champagne's page</a>

 # Glosary
 [^1]: LVMH simply means "Moët Hennessy Louis Vuitton".
-[^2]: Blending The still wines from different vineyards and grape varieties are blended together to create a consistent flavor profile.
+[^2]: Blending: the still wines from different vineyards and grape varieties are blended together to create a consistent flavor profile.
 [^3]: An index is a list of data, such as group of files or database entries.
 [^4]: The percentage, quantity, and index of each wine is entered.